 - The positioning of the netting.
 Some trampolines have the net running along the outside of the spring padding, which leaves children more susceptible to hitting the springs or getting caught.
 Look for one where the net runs inside the perimeter of the padding to maximise protection from the metal parts of the trampoline.

 - The number of springs.
 The more springs there are on the trampoline, the bouncier it tends to be.

 Springfree is a brand that manufactures trampolines with fibreglass rods instead of springs – see the image above.
 Springfree claims its trampolines are safer, as they eliminate the impact areas that can cause injury.
-It's also the only brand on the market endorsed by RoSPA.
-However, they cost a significant amount more than regular trampolines.
+It's also the only brand on the market endorsed by the Royal Society for the Prevention of Accidents (RoSPA).
+However, they cost a significant amount more than regular spring-based trampolines.

-In-ground trampolines have their advantages: they take up less space, are less of an eyesore in the garden, and may be safer as your child can't fall off the trampoline.
+In-ground trampolines have their advantages: they take up less space than above-ground trampolines, are less of an eyesore in the garden, and may be safer as your child can't fall off.

-However, they're labour-intensive.
-They require you digging a big hole in the ground to fit it in – this may need to be up to a depth of 90cm for the widest trampolines.
+However, they're labour intensive.
+You'll need to dig a big hole in the ground to fit it in – this may need to be as deep as 90cm for the widest trampolines.
 You'll also need to ensure proper drainage to prevent rusting and deterioration below the ground.

 If your trampoline is left outdoors, particularly during winter, it's important to ensure you store and maintain it carefully so that it lasts for as long as possible.
 Think about where you position your trampoline, as the PVC plastic covering could degrade if it's left out in direct sunlight for long periods of time.
 If you're unlikely to use the trampoline over the winter months, you may wish to remove the mat and springs and store them indoors.
 Some trampoline frames are made of galvanised steel to help reduce the risk of rust, but it's still worth getting a cover to keep it dry.